jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 If you create extra organizations or spaces in Bluemix, be sure to use the same ones as you follow these tutorials.
 Use the default selections.

-Click CREATE AN APP to select from several run times, such as Java or Ruby; services, such as DataCache or Mongo; and boilerplates, which are application templates.

-Select the Java Web Cache Starter boilerplate:
+Click **CREATE AN APP**, then select **WEB**.
+Select the Libery from Java Starter, then click **CONTINUE** and choose a name for your app.

+In seconds, you'll a Java web server application instance running on Bluemix:

 ![Bluemix Java Web Starter][7]

-As you can see, the application is a simple Java Web server that includes example code that demonstrates the IBM DataCache and Monitoring and Analytics services.

-1. In the “Create an app” section, enter a name for your app.
-2. If Bluemix indicates that a host route is taken or if you want a host that is different from the app name, enter a different host.
-The host partially defines the URL (the rest comes from Bluemix itself) that is used to access your new app.
-This URL must be unique because the URL space is shared among all users.
-3. Leave the **Space** field as is.
-4. In the **Selected Plans** section, make sure that the **Liberty for Java™** field is set to **Default** and that the **Datacache** and **Monitoring and Analytics** fields are set to Free.

-![Bluemix Create App dialog][8]

-Click CREATE.
-Your app's overview page opens.
-After a moment, the application starts, and you can click your app's route to see it run:
+If you click the route on the application dashboard, you can access the running Starter application:

 ![A running web application][10]

-Although it's great that the application is running, it's not interesting if you can’t publish updates to it.
+Although it's great that the application is running, it's not interesting as it is.
+You will push updates to it.

 You can work with your application code in many ways.
 For example, with auto-deploy, you can modify the code that runs in your app by pushing the changes to a Git repository.
 The mechanism that implements auto-deploy is provided by the IBM DevOps Services, but more about that later.

 To enable automatic deployment, on your app’s overview page, click **ADD GIT**.
-You get a Git repo that is populated with the code from the sample Java app.

 ![Add Git][11]